prohaska7/aws-s3-tools/README.markdown

-# Our AWS S3 tools
+# The AWS S3 tools
-Our AWS S3 tools are modeled on the unix directory and file abstraction.
+The AWS S3 tools are modeled on the unix directory and file abstraction.
 An S3 bucket is like a unix directory, and an S3 key is like a unix file.
 One can create and remove buckets, put files into buckets, get files from buckets, and list the contents of buckets.
 There are some simple but incomplete tools to control bucket and key permissions.

-S3 keys have limitations on size.
-The last time i checked, the limitation was about 2GiB.
+S3 objects have limitations on size.
+The last time I checked, the limitation was about 2GiB.
-These tools implemented bundled files, which are files that are split into several smaller S3 objects and described by an XML meta-data file.
+These tools implement use bundled files, described later, to store large files.

 The tools use the boto python library, which must be downloaded and installed.